MTG/essentia/doc/sphinxdoc/execution_network_algorithm.rst

 * a network of connected algorithms (composite or not).
 They are connected via their output sources which connect to one or more input sink(s).
 Every sink is only connected to a single source.
-  Composites can only have SourceProxy/SinkProxy.

 * Composite define a ``declareProcessOrder()`` method, which defines the steps to be taken when this algorithm should be executed.
-They can be one of two types:
+The steps can be one of two types:

   * ``ChainFrom(algo)``: which runs the given algorithm and all its dependencies which are contained inside the Composite